 Digital Investment Office

-The GCDO established the Digital Investment Office (DIO) to help with this responsibility.
-The DIO encourages the efficiency of agencies’ digital investments and makes sure they align with the Strategy for a Digital Public Service and wider system outcomes.
+The GCDO supported by the DIO, encourages the efficiency of agencies’ digital investments and makes sure they align with the Strategy for a Digital Public Service and wider government outcomes.

 What the Digital Investment Office (DIO) does

 The DIO provides insights into current and planned digital spending.
 The GCDO and government agencies use these insights to inform strategic digital investments and priorities across the public sector.